andremfaria/mm-sdk-brave-ios-problem/README.md

 pnpm dev --host
 ```

-1. Access `https://<your-local-ip>/5174` from the Chrome browser on an Android device.
+1. Access https://<your-local-ip>:5174 from the Brave browser on your iPhone.
-2. Hit the connect button.
-This will ask you to go to the wallet app.
+2. Hit the "Connect" button.
-3. Accept connection in the wallet app.
+3. If nothing happens, proceed to the next step.
-4. It returns to the webapp.
+4. Open Safari Web Inspector to check the logs for errors occurring in Brave.
-5. You need to manually go to the wallet app to accept the switchNetwork request.